UserTesting Data Processing Agreement for Customers

 - "Customer Personal Data" means "personal data" or "personal information" (as defined under Applicable Laws) that UserTesting obtains and Processes on Customer's behalf, in the course of providing Services to Customer.
 For purposes of this DPA, Customer Personal Data does not include personal data or personal information that UserTesting obtains or Processes (i) from Contributors outside a Test or Session or (ii) independent of its Agreement with Customer.

-- "Standard Contractual Clauses" or "SCCs" means the unmodified EU Standard Contractual Clauses for Processors pursuant to the European Commission Decision of 5 February 2010.
+- "Standard Contractual Clauses" or "SCCs" means the EU Standard Contractual Clauses for Processors pursuant to the European Commission Decision as of 4 June 2021

-- "Subprocessor" has the meaning given in the SCC's.
+- "Subprocessor" (or "sub-processor") has the meaning given in the SCCs.

 - "Transfer" or "Transferred" means the transfer, disclosure, or other type of access to Customer Personal Data to a person, organization, or system located in a country or jurisdiction other than the country or jurisdiction where the Customer Personal Data originated.